uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ## Set up

-The template works with many different brands of headset,so we have to tell it which one we are usingdoes not know which headset we are using, so we have to tell it.
-A helpful message telling us this should pop up
+The template works with many different brands of headset, so we have to tell it which one we are using.
+We will do this later but a helpful message reminds us.

 - Close the message.